IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

 ### Team-Info:
 - Ivan Wong (Software Configuration Management Coordinator)
     - Responsible for researching frameworks, APIs, configuring Git repo for easier development, and keeping files modular and organized.
+This role is needed because with many APIs frameworks being used, their needs to be a dedicated person to research which tools would help speed up production and keep everything orgranized for scalability and future feature implementations.
+I am best suited for this role because I have experience in configuring build environments for GUI applications and have devloped & deployed my own frontend portfolio website using similar tools.
 - Tristan Vosburg (Back-End Developer)
 - Nicholas Woodley (Front-End Developer)
 - Kai Lindskog-Coffin (Database Developer)